WPP-Public/Potato-ACE/src/ace/components/accordion/README.md

-The JavaScript used by this example is also shown below.
+The JavaScript used by this example is shown below.

 ```html
 <label>